How does RPL work?

 Our team will evaluate your skills, experience and qualifications based on the Maritime NZ competency framework and be able to provide necessary training or guidance in areas you may be missing.

-Once you’ve fulfilled the requirements of the competency framework, you’ll receive your course certificate and you’ll be ready to sit the final exam with Maritime NZ.
+Once you’ve fulfilled the assessment of the competency framework and Training and Record Book, you’ll receive your NZQA Certificate in Domestic Maritime Operations (SRL) Level 4 you’ll be ready to sit the final exam with Maritime NZ.
 You’ll still need to meet all the other Maritime NZ application requirements, which you can see here.

 Note: You must pass a medical and eyesight test and be a “fit and proper person”.
 Call us, or check out the Maritime NZ website for details.
-This training will help you complete your MNZ Training and Record Book and prepare you for the SRL Oral Exam.
-It is not an NZQA course, so while it’s a bit more expensive than others, we can be a lot more flexible in the delivery to make sure it’s engaging and the most efficient use of your time.
+The Gap course will enable you to complete your MNZ Training and Record Book with our tutors on our vessels, and prepare you for the SRL Oral Exam.
+The Full RPL and the Gap course are not funded by TEC, so while it’s more expensive, we can be a lot more flexible in the delivery to make sure it’s engaging and the most efficient use of your time.

 Is RPL the right option for me?